 What Is Distance Education ?

 Wayne Community College (WCC) provides an innovative, flexible and convenient approach to learning, offering online degree, diploma and certificate programs.
-Through WCC’s Distance Education program students participate in classes that are convenient for them.
+Through WCC’s Distance Education programs students participate in classes that are convenient for them.
 Our online programs are designed to empower students to pursue a degree and/or achieve their educational goals.

 Distance education courses, policies, and enrollment procedures are listed in the College’s schedule of courses and on the College Web site.
 Registration processes, credit hours earned, and cost is the same as for traditional courses.